Why I Cant Focus At Work? How To Hack The Brain To Focus More?

 We all know what happens to us when we feel “hunger”.
 This combination of anger and hunger is a major failure.

 To stay fueled, lean, balanced protein and complex carbs with healthy fats.
-Eat fresh fruits, vegetables, nuts, and seeds if you feel hungry.
+Eat fresh fruits, vegetables, nuts, and seeds if hungry.
 Make sure to drink plenty of water.

-Harvard Medical School recommends that you include some of these “best brain food” in your daily routine to give you an extra boost.
+Harvard Medical School recommends including some of these “best brain foods” in your daily routine to give you an extra boost.

 • Broccoli, spinach, and kale are all green leafy vegetables.